Fertility-Sparing Options for Cervical Cancer

 Women with small tumors and early cervical cancer who want to preserve their fertility may be candidates for a radical trachelectomy.
 In this procedure, doctors leave in place the uterus, the ovaries, which contain a woman’s eggs, and fallopian tubes, which carry the eggs to the uterus.
 They remove the cervix and some surrounding tissue, a small portion of the upper vagina, and nearby lymph nodes.
 The uterus is connected to the remaining portion of the vagina.
 This allows a woman to carry a pregnancy.

 Women who become pregnant after this procedure must have a cesarean delivery, in which an incision is made in the abdomen in order to deliver the baby.
-They have an increased risk of a premature delivery and should therefore visit a high-risk pregnancy specialist.
+They have an increased risk of a premature delivery and should receive care from a specialist in high-risk pregnancy.

 Whenever possible, surgeons at NYU Langone perform radical trachelectomy using a minimally invasive technique, such as laparoscopy or robotic surgery.

 Other Fertility-Preservation Options

 Freezing eggs, also known as oocyte cryopreservation, may be a useful fertility-preserving option for women with cervical cancer, especially if treatment includes radiation and chemotherapy, which can damage a woman’s store of eggs.

 Your decision to freeze eggs may delay cancer treatment for a couple of weeks, while fertility drugs stimulate egg production.
 Our gynecologic oncologists and fertility experts work together to coordinate your care and ensure that this delay is a safe option for you.
 The eggs are then retrieved and frozen for later use.

 Although a woman without a uterus cannot become pregnant, these fertility-preservation techniques offer a woman with cancer a chance to have a biological child through the use of a surrogate—another woman who carries the baby until birth.

-Our gynecologic oncologists and reproductive medicine specialists work with you to discuss all of your family planning options, helping you determine which is right for you.
+Our gynecologic oncologists and reproductive medicine specialists work with you to discuss all your family planning options, helping you determine which is right for you.